SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Fixing Weaknesses in Register Allocation

 \begin{lemma} Speculation-free states are never poisoned.
 I.e.\ $(\statec, \stated, \healthy) \sprodtranss{\tracek}{\dtracee}{\tracel}{\dtraced} (\statee, \statef, \poison)$ implies $\poison = \healthy$. \end{lemma}

 \begin{example} Consider the execution of $\prodra$ in \Cref{fig:prodrun}.
 It depicts the side by side execution from \Cref{example:ra-ptypes} in $\prodra$.
-Each state of $\prodra$ is depicted as a small table listing the program counters of $\prog$ and $\tra$, the values of the registers (we use $\bfalse$ for a value other than 0) and the relevant memory locations.
+Each state of $\prodra$ is depicted as a small table listing the program counters of $\prog$ and $\tra$, the values of the registers, and the values of relevant memory locations (we use $\btrue,\bfalse$ for Boolean typed values).
 The right column contains the poison type associated with the pair of states.
 The first transition simultaneously executes the instruction-matched assignment at \makepc{1} and~\makepc{a}.
-Second follows the shuffle instruction that spills \makereg{bytes} to $\makevar{stk}[0]$ at \makepc{b}, while $\prog$ waits.
+The second transition executes the shuffle instruction that spills \makereg{bytes} to $\makevar{stk}[0]$ at \makepc{b}, while $\prog$ waits.
 The third transition speculates.
 Notice that \labelcref{rule:hspec} only admits this transition because \makereg{a} is $\healthy$.
 The next transition is the unsafe store to \makevar{stk} in $\tra$, overwriting the spilled \makereg{bytes}.
 Notice that \labelcref{rule:pintro-store} has changed the poison value for \makereg{bytes} to $\poisoned$, because the memory location written to was $\regmapofof{\makepc{e}}{\makereg{bytes}} = (\makevar{stk},0)$.
 The rule also poisons the memory location where $\prog$ writes to.
-The last transition is the shuffle instruction that relocates the poisoned \makereg{bytes} to \makereg{a}.
+The last transition is the shuffle instruction that relocates the poisoned \makereg{bytes} to~\makereg{a}.
 The product is now stuck: \labelcref{rule:hspec} is disabled because the poison value for \makereg{bytes} is $\poisoned$ and thus not safe to leak in $\tra$.
 Indeed, $\regmapofof{\makepc{f}}{\makereg{bytes}} = \makereg{a}$ holds the secret value 42. \end{example}